Appearance

 What You Can Do With Selections

-- Add the selection as a filter condition
+- Add the selection as a subset condition

 - View statistics for selected points